Erlenmeyer flasks caps and pump holes

 edit 13/7/13 I also made a cap for wide sized flasks, around 42mm diameter and experimented quite a lot with all sizes.
 The diameter of the erlenmeyer flasks is not so tightly adjusted so in the same brand and even in the same batch you can have a good fitting in some flasks while on others can be bigger or smaller.
 You can just mix and match and then print wider/narrower according to what you lack.
 A trick I found in order to counter that is to tap the cap on the flask while it is still hot.
 That way you ensure a nice fit, even though as it cools down it will shrink a bit more.

 thats especially true with pla, as the pla tends to shrink more than the usual 1mm of the abs shrinkage

-Erlenmeyer flasks caps and pump holes by waste is licensed under the Attribution - Non-Commercial - Share Alike license.
+Erlenmeyer flasks caps and pump holes by waste is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure waste would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure waste would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).